Abdelrahman-Moharram/EMS-Task/README.md

     ```
         npm run dev
     ```
+ - ## Created Users
+   - you can register and access the system but in this case, you don't have any roles.
+   - if you want to access the system in
+     - <strong>Admin</strong>
+       - Email: admin@site.com
+       - Password: P@ssw0rd
+     - <strong>Manager</strong>
+       - Email: ahmed-ali@gmail.com
+       - Password: P@ssw0rd123
+       - Note:
+         - The Manager role is a manager but related to only one company.
+         - but the Admin can modify all companies and create a new one.
 ---
 ## Development Process
  - I decided to start with Database design to make the next steps more clear in the development